- Research article

-[14, 16, 20, 22].
+It is particularly important to note that these models controlled for pain severity and frequency.
+Naturally, severe pain and frequent pain (as confirmed in Table 2) would be expected to have a significant effect on sleep symptoms, as also demonstrated in prior research[14, 16, 20, 22].
 Yet, even accounting for the higher prevalence of pain severity and frequency among those with more sleep difficulty symptoms, worse HRQoL summary and domain scores were observed.
 This suggests that sleep difficulties have an independent effect on HRQoL among those with FM, beyond any potential effect of the pain experience.

 Also noteworthy was that the relationship between sleep difficulties and HRQoL varied between those with FM and matched controls.
 In many cases, the introduction of a single sleep difficulty symptom was associated with a larger decrement in HRQoL among patients with FM, however, the introduction in a second sleep difficulty symptom was associated with larger decrement in HRQoL among matched controls.
 Further research may be necessary to ascertain the cause of the discrepancy.
 One possibility is that sleep difficulties are generally more burdensome for patients with FM, however, given the nature of the disease, a floor effect is reached upon the introduction of the second sleep difficulty symptom.
 In other words, patients with FM are so burdened already by their condition that the introduction of an additional sleep difficulty symptom does not affect their HRQoL as much as it would a patient without FM.
 Regardless, our preliminary evidence suggests that the pattern of the relationship between sleep difficulty symptoms and HRQoL is unique among those with FM.